josiest/songwriting/songs/Lee, Mountainess/lyrics.md

 ### Verse I
-~infinite wisdom
+~seemingly infinite
-to lie to you
+~well I draw from
-..
+~to lie through my teeth
-..
+~when talking to you

 ### Verse II
 ~the pack of the hunter